caitlynbakery/Secrets/README.md

 Level 1 - When registering users' password in plain text, anyone is able to view the password.

-Level 2 - Encrypting a code with a secret key is easy to hack.
+Level 2 - Encrypting a code with a secret key is easy to hack if they get the secret key.

-Level 3 - MD5 is a hash but hashing is easy to break.
+Level 3 - MD5 is a hash but a simple hash is easy to break using a hash table or Google search.

 Level 4 - Using bcrypt, salting is possible and it adds integers/symbols to the end of the hash.